 Litbreak Magazine, founded in December of 2015 by Jason Chambers and edited by Dennis Haritou, publishes a wide mix of literary fiction, creative nonfiction, and poetry.
 All submissions to Litbreak must be previously unpublished.

 We will ask for confirmation from the writer if your work is accepted.
-All submitters must be at least 18 years of age.
-The biographies of accepted writers may be edited on account of length.
-All writers must submit their work directly.
+Submitters must be at least 18 years of age.
+Writers must submit their work directly.
 Submission by third parties is not allowed.

-We do not allow editing after submission.
 If you wish to re-edit your work after submission, then withdraw it and resubmit later if you wish.
-Submissions that contain multiple parts must remain intact.
-No portion of the submission should be withdrawn except by withdrawing the whole submission.
+Submissions that contain multiple parts should remain intact.

 Thanks for keeping our celebration of literary diversity alive with the submission of your work!

 Stories or excerpts from novels should be about five thousand words but this is not a strict rule.
 Both flash fiction and extended stories are welcome.
 For novel excerpts, you might want to include a synopsis that sets up the context of the excerpt, so that the excerpt doesn't have to be a stand alone piece.
 If adding such an introduction, please keep it brief.
 It may not be included if the editor thinks it's unnecessary.

 All work submitted must be previously unpublished.